GBernal720/Establishment-of-Regis-Healthcare-Informatics-Database-Continued/README.md

 # Part 4: Install Chron scheduler on Regis server and create KSH files

-To automate the table crkeation process and data governance check chon was installed on the Regis server to schedule when these codes need to run.
+To automate the table creation process and data governance check chon was installed on the Regis server to schedule when these codes need to run.
 To scheduler these codes for automation ksh files needed to be created to run the code.
 These codes were created for both the data governance and table creation codes.
 These codes were set to run on a 15 minute internal and will continue to run until a trigger file is found.
 Once it is found the file stops running.
 If there are any error an email would be sent to whoever is chosen to look into the issue.

 **Step 1:** Install Chron on Regis server